Updated On: January 19, 2024 by ConnollyCove

-Visit one of these eerie locations from our list of France’s top most haunted places.
-You can get a glimpse of the paranormal yourself during your stay in France!
+From castles with famous histories to possibly the world’s most haunted forest, France will not disappoint fans of the dark and mysterious.
+Visit one of these eerie locations from our list of France’s top most haunted places, and if you’re brave enough, you might catch a glimpse of the paranormal yourself during your stay in France!

 1. Mont Saint-Michel

 Despite being home to the “Wonder of the West,” the island is known for its scary vibes to the point that some people are afraid to visit it.
-It is not easy reaching it either; the island can only be reached on foot during low tide.
+It is not easy to reach it either; the island can only be reached on foot during low tide.
+Would you visit this haunted castle in France?

 According to legend, St. Aubert received a dream from the Archangel Michael directing him to construct a monastery there.
 The bishop disregarded the vision until the Archangel burned a hole in his head.